-For charter airlines and touring coaches, the transport element is merely a component within the overall tourist product, and the marketing of such products is not typically the responsibility of the transport operators.
-Any specific service or product offered to customers represents a combination or 'bundle' of components available at a specified price.
-The main components of the transport bundle are service availability and convenience, which reflect routes, schedules, and capacity; the design and performance of the vehicle; comfort; any services offered during transit; passenger handling at terminals; and the convenience of booking and ticketing arrangements.
+For charter airlines and touring coaches the transport element is no more than a component within the overall tourist product and the marketing of such products is not normally the responsibility of the transport operators.
+In fact, any specific service or product offered to customers represents a combination or 'bundle' of components available at a specified price.
+The main components in the transport bundle are service availability and convenience, reflecting routes; schedules and capacity; the design and performance of the vehicle; comfort; and any services offered in transit; passenger handling at terminals; and convenience of booking and ticketing arrangements.
+Therefore, by contrast, whatever links they form with other elements of the overall product, all transport operators have to compete for a share of the total passengers in the market, with specific products based on their services and route networks.

-Therefore, by contrast, whatever links they form with other elements of the overall product, all transport operators must compete for a share of the total market passengers, offering specific products based on their services and route networks.
-Viewed from the customer's standpoint, transport products, such as airlines or sea ferries, owing to their close attachment to services, tend to be remarkably different and varied in comparison with the products offered.
-However, at the same time, due to the characteristic of variability, the quality of services varies to a larger extent and is difficult to standardise and evaluate, which leads to an obvious problem for marketing managers.
-It is interesting to note the reasons for this.
+Viewed from the customer's standpoint, the transport products, such as airlines or sea ferries, owing to close attachment of services, tends to be remarkably different and various in comparison with the products offered.
+But at the same time, due to characteristic of variability, the quality of services various to a larger extent and is difficult to standardize and evaluate it, which leads to an obvious problem for marketing managers and it is interesting to note the reasons for it.
 In a closely regulated transport environment, formal and informal agreements between governments, other regulatory bodies, and other transport operators, serve to produce virtual uniformity in the basic components of the formal product.
 In the case of international air transport, until the early 1970s almost every aspect of the product, from price down to the smallest detail of in-flight services, was covered by agreements.
 The products were commonly offered in identical aircraft with the same cabin layouts.
-In a more liberal or deregulated climate, the use of the same equipment, shared terminals, and price competition still produce a virtual uniformity in the formal product.
+In a more liberated or de-regulated climate, the use of the same equipment, shared terminals, and price competition still produce virtual uniformity in the formal product.
 As a result, most airline advertising has tended to focus on corporate image and the quality of service, rather than on promoting specific product.
-Apart from obvious distinctions between first-class, business-class, and economy-class products, and with a limited but traditional approach to product formulation based on an analysis of the components of supply, the current approach now appears rather sterile.
-A more fertile approach to understanding transport products appears to lie in analysing demand.
-This is a customer segmentation approach that works from the profiles, attitudes, and behaviours of the identified groups in the total market, with which the transport operator is concerned.
-While the main components of supply remain the same as before, it is in the area of customeroriented product augmentation that there is a differentiation in the formulation of transport products.
+Apart from obvious distinctions between first class, business class, and economy class products, and with limited but traditional approach to product formulation based on analysis of the components of supply, now appears rather sterile.

+A more fertile approach to understand transport products appears to lie in the analysis of demand.
+This is a customer segmentation approach working from the profiles, attitudes, and behavior of the identified groups in the total market, with which the transport operator is concerned.
+While the main components of supply remain the same as before, it is in the area of customer oriented product augmentation that there is a differentiation in the formulation of transport products.

 From this standpoint, an operator's portfolio of products is best approached as a portfolio of customer segments.
 The knowledge which the operator has regarding the profile and needs of these segments is the logical basis for effective marketing strategy and tactics.
 Such knowledge requires a massive commitment to customer research.
-But the same research also serves to identify links with either element of the overall tourist product, which can be exploited for marketing purposes.
+But the same research also serves to identify links with either elements of the overall tourist product, which can be exploited for marketing purposes.